Qannaf/STL_CPlusPlus/README.md

 The partitioned vector is : 2 8 6 5 1 7
 <pre></pre>

+<br><br>
+<a name="1a5c"></a><a name="1a5d"></a>

+3. stable_partition(beg, end, condition) :<br>- This function is used to partition the elements on basis of condition mentioned in its arguments in such a way that the relative order of the elements is preserved..
+4. partition_point(beg, end, condition) :<br>- This function returns an iterator pointing to the partition point of container i.e. the first element in the partitioned range [beg,end) for which condition is not true.
+The container should already be partitioned for this function to work.

 ```CPP
 // C++ code to demonstrate the working of